 Many people suffer with Restless Legs Syndrome, which is the common name for the disease Willis-Ekbom.
 It is a neurological disorder with the most noted symptom being a constant desire to move the legs or body part that is uncomfortable.

-They can occur during daylight, but often occur more readily at nighttime.
-It is during times of relaxation that the restless legs or body parts seems to get worse.
+They can occur during daylight but often occur more readily at nighttime.
+It is during times of relaxation that the restless legs or body parts seem to get worse.

 Many things can be the primary cause that brings the restless leg syndrome on for people.
 The list is by no means comprehensive, but I will list a few that have been noted to cause the restless legs.
 Dopamine levels which have fallen for some reason, iron deficiency, varicose veins, thyroid disease, folate deficiency, magnesium deficiency, fibromyalgia, many auto-immune disorders, celiac disease (inability to process gluten), certain antihistamines used for allergies or asthma, sedatives, low blood sugars, excess weight, not enough exercise, depression, and mental illness are just a few of things that have been identified as possible causes for restless leg syndrome.